szemranamszyca/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 4. Disscusion
 Authors of *Traffic Sign Recognition with Multi-Scale Convolutional Networks* wrote that LeNet neural network architecture could be used as traffic sign classificator.
 However, even after converting it to greyscale and augmented data, validation accuracy was still not enough (a little more than 90%).
-I decided to add to dropout layers with keep probability 0.75 and that gives me a result of 93.1% for validation set and 88.1% for test set.
+I decided to add a dropout layer with "keep probability 0.75" and that gives me a result of 93.1% for validation set and 88.1% for test set.

 ### Test a Model on New Images